Primorye region overview

-Primorye krai nature
+Primorye region nature

-Primorye Russia krai nature
+Primorye region nature view

-Primorye krai history
+Primorye region history

 The first man appeared on this territory over 30,000 years ago.
 According to ancient legends the coastal line was densely inhabited.
-The most known are 2 states existing there in Middle Age - Bokhai state-kingdom and the state of Chzhurchzhens.
-But after Mongol invasion which destroyed ancient civilizations Primorsky area remained a wild forgotten region for a long time.
+The most known are 2 states existing there in the Middle Age - Bokhai state-kingdom and the state of Chzhurchzhens.
+But after Mongol invasion which destroyed ancient civilizations, Primorsky area remained a wild forgotten region for a long time.

 Citizens of neighboring countries - Korea and China took active part in assimilating of new lands.
 Migration ended in 1917, with October Revolution.
-Primorsky kray was founded on October 20th, 1938.
+Primorsky kray was founded on October 20, 1938.

-Primorye krai resources
+Primorye region resources

 A number of large and unique deposits are found in Primorye region of Russia.
 The most powerful in the Far East mining industry works on their basis.
-Almost 100 coal deposits are found in the krai, their total resources are 2,400 million tons.
+Almost 100 coal deposits are found in the province, their total resources are 2,400 million tons.
 About 70% of the coal is suitable for open working.

 The largest in Russia deposit of boron is located near Dalnegorsk town.
 It is worked openly and can ensure processing plants work for 50 years.
-Several deposits of phosphorites are found on the continent slope of Japan Sea.
+Several deposits of phosphorites are found on the continent slope of the Japan Sea.

 There are different views on the amount of oil - from 10 to 150 million tons.
-Developed infrastructure of Primorye krai and its long distance from oil-producing regions of Russia ensure the suggestion that working even small deposits of oil and gas will be profitable.
+Developed infrastructure of Primorye and its long distance from oil-producing regions of Russia ensure the suggestion that working even small deposits of oil and gas will be profitable.

 Prospected deposits of germanium are not worked, although these deposits are among the largest in the world.
 Mountainous rivers have considerable but absolutely unused hydro-power resources.

-Primorye region sceneries
+Primorye region economics

-The economics of Primorye krai includes more than 50 fields of industry: fishing, timber, mining, ship repair etc; farming and forestry, transport and communication service, trade and services sector are the leading fields.
+The economics of Primorye includes more than 50 fields of industry: fishing, timber, mining, ship repair etc; farming and forestry, transport and communication service, trade and services sector are the leading fields.

-Fuel and energy complex, transport and communication are the key sectors of Primorye krai economy.
+Fuel and energy complex, transport and communication are the key sectors of Primorye economy.
 Fuel and energy complex has its own coals, but also imported fuel is used.
 Almost all types of transport, such as: ships, trains, cars, planes are developed.